 Guided by Scott and the FSS production team, Melissa and Eric smoothly transitioned to the news as it unfolded in real-time.
 They tied it into their personal stories of surviving the Parkland school massacre.

-This change required everyone to quickly think on their feet to present a professional-quality live broadcast to cities across the country.
-The Satellite Media Tour format gave our guests the ability to maximize their overall audience reach, as our studio signal was broadcast via satellite to local stations nationwide (and picked up by all their affiliates as well!).
-This expanded our intended targeted audience reach exponentially, as several news stations shared the video segments via satellite as well as through popular social media channels like Facebook, YouTube, and Twitter.
+This change required everyone to think, adapt, and react quickly on their feet in presenting continuous broadcast quality live shots to cities across the country.
+The Satellite Media Tour format allowed our guests to maximize their overall audience reach, broadcasting via satellite to local stations nationwide (and picked up by all their affiliates as well!).
+Our intended targeted audience expanded exponentially.
+News stations across the country and internationally shared the video segments via satellite and through popular social media channels like Facebook, YouTube, and Twitter.

-Below is one of our live shots from the satellite media tour we filmed with Melissa Falkowski and Eric Garner, that aired on WJLA, a local ABC station in Washington, DC.
+Below is one of our live shots from the satellite media tour we filmed with Melissa Falkowski and Eric Garner that aired on WJLA, a local ABC station in Washington, DC.#MSDSTRONG